 It's never too late to negotiate.
 The process of trying to grab property to pay a judgment can be quite time-consuming and burdensome for a judgment creditor.
 Also, the creditor might fear that you'll lose or quit your job due to a wage attachment, or that you'll file for bankruptcy.
 None of that would help the creditor get paid.

 A judgment creditor who receives a reasonable offer to pay will often stop a lien, levy, wage attachment, garnishment suit, or assignment order.
-(For tips on negotiating with creditors, see Debt Settlement & Negotiating With Creditors.)
+(For tips on negotiating with creditors, see Strategies for Negotiating With Creditors.)

 You might consider contacting a debt counseling agency for help in negotiating and setting up a repayment plan.
-(Unfortunately, credit and debt counseling scams abound.
+Unfortunately, credit and debt counseling scams abound.
 Take precautions when looking for a legitimate debt counseling agency.
-See Choosing a Credit or Debt Counseling Agency.)

 Any time the sheriff or marshal levies against your property, you must be notified.
 You can request a hearing, which is usually called something like a claim of exemption hearing, to argue that it will be a financial hardship on you if the property is taken, or that your property is exempt under state law.
 If you lose that hearing and your wages are attached, you can request a second hearing if your circumstances have changed, causing you hardship (for example, you have sudden medical expenses or must make increased support payments).